Members visit free all year! Join or renew today.

-Female, hatched at the Philadelphia Zoo on April 13, 2000.
+Female, hatched at Philadelphia Zoo on April 13, 2000.
 She has a pink band on her left flipper.

-Female, hatched at the Philadelphia Zoo on May 1, 2013.
+Female, hatched at Philadelphia Zoo on May 1, 2013.
 Her sire (dad) is Fausto.
 She has a blue-green-purple band on her left flipper.

 Feedings usually can be seen around noon on weekends.

 The Humboldt penguin is mostly blackish-gray in color with a white breast.
 The adults have a black horseshoe shaped band on the breast and a white head stripe.
 They are between 26 and 28 inches long and weigh 8-13 pounds.
 Males are slightly larger than females.
 The Humboldt penguin has a strong and powerful bill that is black with a gray transverse bar and a hooked tip.
 Their flipper is a modified wing that lacks flight feathers.
 When on land they look ungainly, but in the water they are amazing streamlined swimmers.